 Our Young Coaches are community leaders and role models in less privileged societies.
 They commit themselves to support the children of the communities by conveying important social topics through football.
 30 Young Coaches participated in the education in Uganda, each of them represents a unique personal story.

-Due to the war and difficult family circumstances Shabella was mostly left on her own and lacking care when she was a child.
+Due to the war in northern Uganda and difficult family circumstances Shabella was mostly left on her own and lacking care when she was a child.
 Becoming a Young Coach gave her the powerful impulse to build a community of peer coaches that share the passion for football to support abandoned and deprived children.

 Participating partner clubs